-For ideas on divisions, look over the sample thesis statements below.
+For ideas on divisions, look over the sample thesis statements on page 300, and consider the sample thesis statements below (from student essays)

 Sample Thesis Statements

 Which work, and which don't?

 Don't concentrate on the position: look at the wording of the thesis and division statements.
 Which present the position and divisions clearly?
 Which don't?
 Note that some writers used improper wording as well: the correct terms would be liberals, libertarians, and conservatives - or liberalism, libertarianism, and conservatism.